 We require that the kitten be an indoor cat only and can NOT be declawed.

 No FIP or FELV vaccination is allowed or my health guarantee will be voided.
-These vaccinations are very controversial and risk the health of the animal.
+These vaccinations are very controversial and risk the health of the kitten and or cat.

 We require the name and phone number of your Veterinarian before picking up the kitten.

 We spare no expense when it comes to our fur babies.
-They are fed Holistic cat food; human grade freeze dried chicken, human grade raw sirloin beef and premium dry cat food.
+They are fed Holistic cat food; human grade freeze dried chicken, human grade raw sirloin beef and premium, grain free dry cat food.

-The Birman gene pool is very small, so we have cats from imported (Australia, New Zealand, Germany, France and South Africa) and domestic bloodlines to help with genetic diversity and healthier kittens.
+The Birman gene pool is very small, so we have cats from imported from Australia, New Zealand, Russia and France, to help with genetic diversity and healthier kittens.